Ingredients

 Equipment

-Baking tray, pastry brush, weighing scales, sieve, mixing bowl, palette knife, measuring spoons, measuring jug, flour dredger, rolling pin, chopping board, sharp knife, and cooling rack.
+Weighing scales, baking tray, pastry brush, sieve, mixing bowl, palette knife, measuring spoons, measuring jug, flour dredger (optional), rolling pin, chopping board, sharp knife, and cooling rack.

 Method